Skip to content

 • const int* const p3

-Below is a piece of C-style code using #define.
-Replace all macro constants with constexpr variables, and write a constexpr function calculateArea to compute the area of a circle.
+Here is a snippet of C-style code using #define.
+Replace all macro constants with constexpr variables, and write a constexpr function calculateArea to calculate the area of a circle.

 cpp